Joseph Petric reimagining the accordion

 The Artist

 Mr. Petric made his concerto debut with the Toronto Symphony under Jukka Pekka Saraste that began his concerto-led career and a performance of three concertos in one evening with the Victoria Symphony.
-Notable collaborations include his microtonal Deep Listening duo with Pauline Oliveros, Witold Lutoslawski, John Cage, David Tudor, and the Penderecki String Quartet and his stylistic and interpretive diversity on 42 albums and 97 recordings for state radio systems was cited for “stunning, powerhouse performances” (Fanfare).
+He has collaborated with Pauline Oliveros, Witold Lutoslawski, John Cage, David Tudor and the Penderecki String Quartet and the stylistic diversity of his 42 albums has been cited for “stunning, powerhouse performances” (Fanfare).

 The Reimagining